Yvitex/Obsidian_Notes/Computer Science/WebApp/React/Class Component Local State.md

 WHYYYYY
 ```

 This will not work, why? [[React]] only rerenders when it detects a change in the entire object, meaning even though we change the value of that object, it is still the same object, it is still the same [[Memory address]].
-Look further into this topic at [[Javascript Objects Equality]]
+Look further into this topic at [[Reference Type]]

 What we could do is to use the [[React]] method called `setState` to make the [[DOM]] [[Rerender Class Component]]
 ```jsx